 - 200 teens will participate in 30,000 hours of hands-on work and classroom experience

-- 52 youth will complete 1,456 hours of classroom-based customer service training
+- 90 teens will complete customer service training

-- • 30 youth will work on achieving a skills certification including the National Career Readiness Certification
+- 50 teens will work on achieving industry skills certification including the National Career Readiness Certification

 Long-term Youth Involvement Outcomes